Prospective:Information for the user

 IDA Business and Technology Park (Carrigtohill,

 Co.
-Cork) - - - Irlanda
+Cork) - - - Ireland

-This leaflet was approved in April 2024
+This prospectus was approved in April 2024

-The detailed and updated information of this medicine is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and updated information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

 This information is intended solely for healthcare professionals: INSTRUCTIONS FOR USE/MANIPULATION

-READ THIS SECTION CAREFULLY BEFORE INITIATING RECONSTITUTION
+READ THIS SECTION CAREFULLY BEFORE STARTING RECONSTITUTION

-AmBisome liposomal is not physically compatible with saline solutions.
+AmBisome liposomal is NOT physically compatible with saline solutions.

-Do not mix AmBisome liposomal with other drugs or electrolytes.
+DO NOT mix AmBisome liposomal with other drugs or electrolytes.

 The use of any solution other than the recommended ones, or the presence of a bacteriostatic agent (e.g., benzyl alcohol) in the solution, may cause the precipitation of AmBisome liposomal.

-Weight (kg) | Number of vials | Amount of AmBisome liposomal (mg) to be removed for subsequent dilution | Volume of AmBisome liposomal reconstituted (ml)* | For preparing a concentration of 0.2 mg/ml (dilution 1 in 20) | For preparing a concentration of 2 mg/ml (dilution 1 in 2) | ||
+Weight (kg) | Number of vials | Amount of AmBisome liposomal (mg) to be withdrawn for subsequent dilution | Volume of reconstituted AmBisome liposomal (ml)* | To prepare a concentration of 0.2mg/ml (dilution 1 in 20) | To prepare a concentration of 2 mg/ml (dilution 1 in 2) | ||

-Volume of glucose 5% (ml) needed | Total volume (ml; AmBisome liposomal plus glucose 5%) | Volume of glucose 5% (ml) needed | Total volume (ml; AmBisome liposomal plus glucose 5%) | ||||
+Volume of 5% glucose needed (ml) | Total volume (ml; AmBisome liposomal + 5% glucose) | Volume of 5% glucose needed (ml) | Total volume (ml; AmBisome liposomal + 5% glucose) | ||||

 10 | 1 | 30 | 7.5 | 142.5 | 150 | 7.5 | 15 |